benjishults/extensible-examples/DelegationEventModelInPractice.md

+You should read [at least the beginning of this document](FactoryMethodAndTemplatePatternsInPractice.md) first for context.

 # Problem

 We learn from the business that `type1` entities need to have a new step added to their processing.